-TEACH GRANT.
-The TEACH grant is a federally funded program created by the College Cost reduction and Access Act (CCRAA), and is effective beginning with the 2008-2009 award year.
+- FEDERAL PELL GRANT PROGRAM.
+This is a grant available to undergraduate students who demonstrate financial need based on the Federal Methodology Formula.
+Undergraduate students may receive a Pell Grant award up to \$6095 per year. - FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT PROGRAM (FSEOG).
+This is a grant available to undergraduate students who demonstrate exceptional financial need.
+The award ranges from \$100 to \$4000 per academic year.
+Only a limited amount of FSEOG can be awarded each year due to funding constraints. - TEACH GRANT.
+The TEACH grant is a federally funded program created by the College Cost reduction and Access Act (CCRAA), and became effective 20082009 award year.
 The TEACH grant provides up to \$4,000 a year in grant assistance to students who plan on becoming a teacher and meet certain specified requirements.
 If a student who receives a TEACH grant does not complete the required teaching, the grant must be repaid as a direct unsubsidized loan under the William D. Ford Federal Direct Loan Program.
 Please visit www.teachgrant.ed.gov to learn more about the program.